 This weeks show features stories from NHK WORLD RADIO JAPAN, RADIO HAVANA CUBA, SPUTNIK RADIO, and SPANISH NATIONAL RADIO.

-This weeks show features stories from SPANISH NATIONAL RADIO, RADIO HAVANA CUBA, NHK WORLD RADIO JAPAN, and SPUTNIK RADIO.
+This weeks show features stories from RADIO DEUTSCHE-WELLE, RADIO HAVANA CUBA, SPUTNIK RADIO, SPANISH NATIONAL RADIO, and NHK WORLD RADIO JAPAN.

 That concludes our re-broadcast of The Shortwave Report.
 Brainwash from other parts of the world is different enough from our own that by lining up these reports together, you might derive a suggestion of the truth.